Electoral communication in 2024: Responding to a year of turbulence in media and politics

 We are delighted to share our two keynote speakers for the conference who will discuss electoral communication:

-• Dr Patricia Rossini (University of Glasgow) on polarization, political intolerance, and violence in the 2022 Brazil election
+• Dr Patricia Rossini (University of Glasgow) on polarization, political intolerance, and the role of social media and messaging apps in the 2022 Presidential election in Brazil

 • Professor Darren Lilleker (Bournemouth University) on how digital technology is impacting political communication and democracy